JimmyDoc25/NuBook/README.md

-# Project FullProof
+# Project NuBook

 ## Overview
-Welcome to **Project FullProof**!
+Welcome to **NuBook**!
 This project aims to create a modern, free, and comprehensive library of rigorous mathematical proofs.
 Our mission is to make high-quality, well-documented mathematical resources accessible to students, educators, researchers, and enthusiasts worldwide.

 ## Objectives
 - **Centralized Resource**: Build an open-source repository of mathematical proofs covering various fields, including algebra, calculus, geometry, number theory, and more.